bgctw/UnionWrappers.jl/README.md

 f_dispatch_type(wrap("Hello"))
 ```

-The user can define own wrapper-type aliases to dispatch on and
+The user can define own wrapper-type aliases to dispatch on, and then
 extend the wrap method.
 ```
 # define user-define wrapper type